 2. Best Cream: Lamisil AT Antifungal Cream

 On the other hand, if your skin is on the drier side, you might be more comfortable using a cream instead of a powder, Dr. McGuire says.
-Lamisil AT Antifungal Cream's non-greasy formula contains terbinafine hydrochloride, another topical agent that fights off fungus and stops more from developing.
+Lamisil AT Antifungal Cream's non-greasy formula contains terbinafine hydrochloride — another topical agent that fights off fungus and stops more from developing, per the Mayo Clinic.

 It's important to apply a thin layer and wipe away any excess product that your skin doesn't absorb, Dr. McGuire advises: "Don't just slop cream on your foot, because the cream itself becomes an occlusive agent.
 It can make things worse."

 3. Best Spray: Tinactin Antifungal Aerosol Liquid Spray

 Tinactin Antifungal Aerosol Liquid Spray treats and prevents athlete's foot with yet another antifungal compound, tolnaftate.
 With this product, application is fast and easy.
 You can even use it to treat your socks and the interior of your shoes.

 It should be noted, however, that using a spray may make it more difficult to take a targeted approach to treating your athlete's foot.
 Unlike a cream, which you can dab directly onto the affected areas, a spray applies the product more broadly.

 For an efficient, on-the-go treatment, consider opting for a wet wipe over something from a bottle.

 These wipes from pHeet use lavender oil as their top active ingredient, which has been found to possess surprisingly effective antifungal properties, per an August 2017 study in Scientific Reports.